muneerkk66/DataUsageApp/ReadMe.md

 ## How To Install
 1. Go to project directory
-2. install pod using cocopod App or terminal command 3.Open project Workspace then run the code.
+2. install pod using cocopod App or terminal command
+3. Open project Workspace then run the code